 Day 6 – Travel to Tanzania – The easy drive today takes us south from Nairobi into Tanzania.
 On a clear day, Mount Kilimanjaro looms large on the horizon.
 After crossing the international boarder, we soon arrive in Arusha, regarded as the gateway to the popular northern safari circuit.
 Situated below majestic Mount Meru, Arusha enjoys a mild climate year round.
 Overnight at the Passionist guest house in Arusha.

 Day 7 – Maasai Culture – Today is an immersion into the fascinating culture of the Maasai tribe, an ancient culture still practicing their ancestral way of life.
 You will have an opportunity to meet and share a meal with our Maasai friends.
 There will also be an opportunity to explore and shop at the Maasai Market.
-Overnight at the Passionist guest house in Arusha.
+We will overnight at the Passionist guest house in Arusha.

 Day 10 – Tarangire National Park – The highlight today will be visiting Tarangire Game Park, known for its vast herds of elephants and prehistoric baobab trees.
 The summer dry season provides an awe-inspiring spectacle of wildlife.
 Impalas, wildebeest, zebra, giraffes and baboons inhabit the park, which is also known for its tree-climbing leopards.
 In the late afternoon we begin our drive south into the dramatic landscape of central Tanzania, stopping overnight at a guesthouse in Babati.

 Day 13 – Mlowa and the Bush Country – We spend our day exploring the incredibly stark and stunning dry bush country in this area of Africa untouched by western influence.
 Our destination is Mlowa, where we get an authentic taste of rural life in a remote farming village rarely experienced by other visitors.
-Overnight at the Passionist monastery in Dodoma.
+We will overnight at the Passionist monastery in Dodoma.

 Day 14 – Drive from Dodoma to Dar es Salaam – The drive from Dodoma to Dar es Salaam takes us through the futile farmlands of central Tanzania – mangoes, pineapple, papaya, oranges, and bananas.
 Lunch is with the Passionist community in Morogoro.
 It’s an all-day trip crossing the Great Rift Valley, but we’ll arrive to a friendly welcome at the Passionist guesthouse in Dar es Salaam, which is within walking distance of the Indian Ocean.